girmaw/VIPCUP/README.md

 NB: Running the software clears the MATLAB workspace and closes the already opened figure(s).
 	     Warning: You might run out of memory if you do not have at least 8GB RAM.

-GOF_computation_office.m – Function that computes grid optical flow vectors from videos goff_feature_extraction.m – Function that extract multiple optical-flow based features, both in time and frequency domains. centroid_computation_office.m – Function that compute the intensity centroid per each frame image_moments.m – Function that computes the first-order image moments that are necessary to find the intensity centroid per each frame. virtual_inertial_feature_extraction.m – Function that extracts virtual inertial features from the displacement of intensity centroid across frames in a video. arrange_train_test_office.m– Function that takes the available data, apply train-test split, train  and test two classifiers (SVM and KNN), and return the results.
+GOF_computation_office.m – Function that computes grid optical flow vectors from videos

+goff_feature_extraction.m – Function that extract multiple optical-flow based features, both in time and frequency domains

+centroid_computation_office.m – Function that compute the intensity centroid per each frame

+image_moments.m – Function that computes the first-order image moments that are necessary to find the intensity centroid per each frame.

+virtual_inertial_feature_extraction.m – Function that extracts virtual inertial features from the displacement of intensity centroid across frames in a video

+arrange_train_test_office.m – Function that takes the available data, apply train-test split, train  and test two classifiers (SVM and KNN), and return the results

 4. License
 This software is provided under the terms and conditions of the creative commons public license.
 Please refer to the file
 <./ License.doc> for more information.

 5. Contact
 If you have any queries, please contact girmawabebe@gmail.com

 Thanks for your interest,

 Girmaw Abebe and Andrea Cavallaro